fluent/fluentd-docs-gitbook/plugins/output/elasticsearch.md

 ## Example Configuration

-The following is a simple working configuration.
-This should serve as a good starting point for most users.
+Here is a simple working configuration which should serve as a good starting point for most users:

 ```
 <match my.logs>